Education, Interdepartmental Doctoral Program in Curriculum and Instruction

-To complete a doctorate degree, a minimum of 60 total credits is required for students with a master's degree, and a minimum of 90 total credits is required for students without a master's degree.
+To complete a doctorate degree, a minimum of 60 total credits are required for students with a master's degree, and a minimum of 90 total credits are required for students without a master's degree.
 A student must:

 - 1. Complete a Unifying Curriculum and Instruction Program of Studies Core (12-15 semester credits) and a Research and Statistics Core (12 semester credits).

 - 2. Complete a planned program of supporting electives, as approved by the student's supervisory committee.